Cyberbully (2015 film): Plot

-The hacker explains how Casey's "Chronic Youth" activity constitutes cyber-bullying, such as a video she made deriding a group of online shoppers.
+The hacker explains how Casey's "Chronic Youth" activity constitutes cyber-bullying, such as a video she made deriding other haul videos.
 They also reveal that they had posted the comment about Casey from Nathan's account in order to bait her.
 Casey at first dismisses their accusations, attempting to justify her actions as being normal for a teenager.
 The hacker then uses a series of videos and screen-grabs to tell her the story of Jennifer Li, a former schoolmate whose singing videos on Vine had suffered a deluge of abuse as a result of Casey trolling one of her music videos, which instigated a cyberbullying and harassment campaign against her.
 Jennifer eventually posted a video in which she told the story of her abuse with flash cards, and committed suicide shortly afterwards.

 Casey wonders if the hacker is a relative of Jennifer's and tearfully expresses remorse for what happened, but the hacker denies this and instead demands that she admit to being a cyberbully, apologize and take responsibility for Jennifer's death.
 Casey does so, but the hacker believes she is being insincere, and begins uploading both Casey and Megan's nude photos regardless.
 The hacker announces that Casey will have to choose either death by taking an anti-depressant for each picture to keep them from being posted until she overdoses, or live with the shame that would inevitably follow from the exposure, along with the loss of her best friend.
 Defeated, Casey prepares to take her overdose when she sees the hacker expressing amusement by typing "har har har", which matches the language of one of Jennifer's more aggressive trolls, "Steerpike_84".

 Casey starts to push back against the hacker, learning they have goaded several others into committing suicide.
 Her father turns up with a message from Megan, who has deduced that Casey's recent activity is not really her doing.
 Casey then vomits up the pills she has already taken.
 Touched by her friend's trust, she eventually decides to call Megan back.
 The hacker repeats their threats but makes several typos, revealing that they are beginning to falter.
 Casey simply tells them to go ahead and post the photos if they wish, because they can do nothing to control the actions or emotions of her family, friends or real life.
 Defeated, the hacker pleads with Casey to stay by offering to reveal their true identity.
 Casey looks right into the webcam and tells the hacker that their identity doesn't matter to her, because once she stops talking to them, they become nothing.
-Casey then closes her computer, cutting the hacker off.
+Casey then closes her computer, cutting off the hacker.

-Overwhelmed by the hour-long ordeal she has just been through, Casey opens her door and collapses outside.
-She tearfully calls to her father, who rushes to her.
+Overwhelmed by the hour-long ordeal she had just been through, Casey opens her door and collapses outside.
+She tearfully calls out to her father, who rushes to her.